By Sandra Scott

 The most luxurious way to get to Machu Picchu is via the Hiram Bingham Belmond (Orient Express) train––one of the world's great luxury train experiences.
-From the welcome drink to the gourmet meals to the entertainment, every aspect of the journey exemplifies the service and attention to detail associated with the name "Belmond."
+From the welcome drink to the gourmet meals to the entertainment, every aspect of the journey exemplifies the service and attention to detail associated with the names "Orient Express" and "Belmond."

 "Good Morning!
 Would you like champagne, orange juice, or a mimosa?" asks the formally attired attendant on the Hiram Bingham, the Belmond train to Machu Picchu in Peru.
 The welcome drink is just the beginning of a luxurious day discovering one of the great wonders of the world.